AAROC/CODE-RADE-build-containers/README.md

       `set           MODULES                /data/modules`
   * A data container (`CODE-RADE-data`) is used to persist the data from build to build, and to make the builds portable.

+## The Data Container

+We use the [data container pattern](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes) to provide persistence to the build artefacts, across jobs.
+This can be created by hand or pulled from Quay :

+  1. `docker create -v /data  --name CODE-RADE-data alpine /bin/true`
+  1. `docker pull quay.io/aaroc/code-rade-data`

+Note that if you do this, the container will be empty (we  still  need to add a pots-process of pushing the updated container to Quay)

 ## To build